 How Much Does It Cost To Build A Duplex?

-It all depends on where you’re looking to situate the building, what features and materials you’re looking to include, and the local real estate development market.
+However, the answer is that it all depends on where you’re looking to situate the building, what features and materials you’re looking to include, and the local real estate development market.
 Factors like housing inventory, competition, and property values can also factor into the equation.

 Here, we take a closer look at how much it costs to build a duplex – and whether doing so might make sense for you.